sematext/docs/docs/monitoring/autodiscovery.md

 title: Sematext Service Discovery
 description: Sematext Autodiscovery Monitoring automatically scans for services that can be monitored using Sematext Agent and, depending on your configuration, automatically sets up monitoring agents.

 The centerpiece of Service Discovery is [Sematext Agent](../agents/sematext-agent).
-It scans for services that can be monitored by Sematext
+When Sematext Agent is installed and running on a server/node/instance it scans for services (it also [discovers logs](https://sematext.com/docs/logs/discovery/intro/)) that can be monitored by Sematext
 [supported integrations](autodiscovery/#which-integrations-allow-autodiscovery).
-It works in both bare-metal/virtual machine and in container environments.
-Data about discovered services is displayed under Discovery.
+The discovered services and logs are displayed under Discovery.
+From there, one can set up monitoring via the UI without any additional installation or configuration.
+Moreover, this is where auto-monitoring can be enabled, allowing Sematext Agent to automatically start monitoring newly discovered instances of the service for which you've set up monitoring.
+For example, if you have set up monitoring for Elasticsearch any new Elasticsearch nodes that are added to the cluster will automatically get monitored.

 <img class="content-modal-image" alt="Sematext Autodiscovery" src="../../images/monitoring/autodiscovery-ui.png" title="Sematext Autodiscovery">

 ## Autodiscovery-based Monitoring
 Autodiscovered services can be monitored in two ways:

+### Auto-monitoring
+This is the recommended way of setting up monitoring with Sematext.
+It relieves you from having to manually start the monitoring of additional instances of a service that is already being monitored with Sematext.
+For example, if you are running one Nginx instance today, and tomorrow you start the second one, use the auto-monitoring option in Sematext to have the Sematext Agent start monitoring the second Nginx as soon as it is discovered.
+For each discovered service type you can enable or disable automatic monitoring at any point via the Disovery UI.
+If you decide to stop monitoring, a single click in the UI will stop it.

+### Manually
+#### Bare Metal / Virtual Machine Monitoring
+In the case of bare-metal/virtual machine setups, you can use the classic Agent installation instructions available in Sematext Cloud for manual agent installation.
+This means installing a Sematext Agent package for RedHat or Debian or some other distribution.

+#### Containers
-- **Manually** - in the case of bare-metal/virtual machine setups, you can use the classic Agent installation instructions.
-In container environments you can just add `MONITORING_TOKEN` as an environment variable to your container.
-Sematext Agent will automatically match it to the type of the discovered service and set up a monitoring agent container specifically for that service.
+In containerized environments you can just add `MONITORING_TOKEN` as an environment variable to your container.
+Sematext Agent will automatically match it to the type of service running inside the container and will set up a monitoring agent container specifically for that service.
 If a service requires authentication for monitoring, you will also need to provide credentials, e.g., as environment variables with username or password for monitoring MySQL or as a Kubernetes Secret.
-Again, just follow the classic monitoring installation instructions to set this up.
+Again, just follow the classic monitoring installation instructions in Sematext Cloud to set this up.
-- **Automatically** - In many cases Sematext Agent will be able to start and stop monitoring discovered services without requiring any changes from you and without restarting of services you wish to monitor.
-As services start, Sematext Agent automatically ensures they are monitored according to the rules you specified.
-For each discovered service type you can enable or disable automatic monitoring at any point.
-For example, if Sematext Agent discovered your Elasticsearch cluster and you see it in Discovery UI, you can easily start its monitoring with a single click.
-No actions are required from you on Elasticsearch nodes.
-Similarly, if you decide to stop monitoring the cluster, single click will do the trick again.

 <img class="content-modal-image" alt="Enabling Automatic Autodiscovery-base Monitoring" src="../../images/monitoring/automatic-autodiscovery-monitoring.png" title="Enabling Automatic Autodiscovery-based Monitoring">